Progesterone is a naturally occurring

 real candida overgrowth.

 Q. I love your newsletters.
-Do want to comment as a 55 year old who is finally through menopause, that besides the black cohosh (I didn't use the St. John's Wort), I found progesterone cream, pharmaceutical grade, very helpful for moods, and hot flashes.
+Do want to comment as a 55 year old who is finally through menopause, that besides the black cohosh (I didn't use the St. John's wort), I found progesterone cream, pharmaceutical grade, very helpful for moods, and hot flashes.

 Q. When I'm not on any birth control, my sex drive